Quality Assurance

 Quality assurance system

-As the division in charge of group-wide quality management, the Development Headquarters is working hard to improve quality with the cooperation of the Production Headquarters and the CS Headquarters, while always pursuing the best solutions for customers.
+As the division responsible for group-wide quality management, the Development Headquarters is working hard to improve quality with the cooperation of the Production Headquarters and the CS Headquarters, while always pursuing the best solutions for customers.

 The Casio Group shares the awareness that quality is the foundation of all operations, and the Promotion Committee for Group-Wide Quality Enhancement shares information on product quality, safety, and regulations in each country in order to raise the level of awareness across the entire group.
 An ISO 9001 quality management system is employed at all manufacturing sites using the PDCA cycle, and “quality-first proposals” are made, incorporating improvements to processes and quality.
 All of this is part of Casio’s tireless effort to maximize quality.